oserikov/languagetool-suggestions-logs-features-extractor/README.md

 # languagetool-suggestions-logs-features-extractor
 The tool to extract features from the suggestions choices data collected by the languagetool.
+Uses MySQL db.

 * Configuration possible via `features-extractor.properties`, an example provided.
-* Run gradle FatJar task `gradle FatJar` to build from sources or get the released version.
+* Run gradle FatJar task `gradle FatJar` to build from sources or get [the released version](https://github.com/oserikov/languagetool-suggestions-logs-features-extractor/releases/tag/1.0).

 ## ngrams and word2vec directories